-Search engines such as Google use incoming and outgoing links to help rank a website in search results.
-Websites with a large number of incoming links from related industry websites are often given a higher ranking than sites with fewer incoming links.
+Search engines such as Google use incoming and outgoing links to help rank sites in search results.
+Sites with a large number of incoming links from related industry websites are often given a higher ranking than sites with few or no incoming links.

 The theory is:

-If a website has a large number of related incoming links (the site is popular to link to), then this site must be a good and trusted resource with lots of relevant information.
+If a website has a large number of quality, related, incoming links (meaning the site is popular to link to); then this site must be a good and trusted resource of relevant information.

 Since a search engine's goal is to provide the most relevant and trusted information to its users, it will give the website a higher ranking in search results for that particular topic.